cert-manager/website/content/en/docs/configuration/acme/_index.md

 `HTTP01`.

-The `solvers` stanza has an optional `selector` field, that can be used to specify which `Certificates`, and further, what DNS names *on those `Certificates`* should be used to solve challenges.
+The `solvers` stanza has an optional `selector` field, that can be used to specify which `Certificates`, and further, what DNS names *on those* `Certificates` should be used to solve challenges.

 There are three selector types that can be used to form the requirements that a `Certificate` must meet in order to be selected for a solver - `matchLabels`, `dnsNames` and `dnsZones`.
-You can have any number of these thee selectors on a single selector.
+You can have any number of these thee selectors on a single solver.

 #### Match Labels

-The `matchLabel` selector requires that all `Certificates` match at all of the labels that are defined in the string map list of that stanza.
-For example, the following issuer will only match on `Certificates` that have the labels `"user-cloudflare-solver": "true"`, *or* `"email": "user@example.com"`.
+The `matchLabel` selector requires that all `Certificates` match at least one of the labels that are defined in the string map list of that stanza.
+For example, the following `Issuer` will only match on `Certificates` that have the labels `"user-cloudflare-solver": "true"`, or `"email": "user@example.com"`, or both.

 ```yaml
 apiVersion: cert-manager.io/v1alpha2